gagandeep/Web-Architecture-Evolution/Prologue.md

 This book will try to cover evolution of individual technologies that are involved in current Web Architectures.
 Book will also cover combination of those technologies and what evolution they bring to the Web Architecture Domain.

 This book will try to cover Web Architecture as well as perspective to how we reached to that Architecture itself.
-This book will help you to develop your own Web Architectures or components in Web Architectures rather than using
+This book will help you to develop your own Web Architectures or components in Web Architectures rather than using pre-defined Web Architectures.
+This book also help you to know short-comings of your architectures and where

 ## Why not this book?